hapax/hapax.github.io/assets/teaching.md

 Eventually, I switched from philosophy to maths and physics and never looked back.

-I was lucky, stumbling later in life onto what felt like a hidden realm, a world of extraordinary beauty and power whose existence I had never suspected.
+I was lucky, stumbling later in life into a hidden realm of extraordinary beauty and power.
 But how many students are unlucky?
 How many go through high school, numbed by repetition, cramming and copying just enough to pass tests, never seeing that *there is a